Skip to content

 Exact file name matching does not work well for the arcade derived platforms in cases where a data checksum doesn't match.
 The reason being that arcade and other arcade-like platforms are made up of several subplatforms.
 Each of those subplatforms have a high chance of containing the same file name entry.
 In those cases ScreenScraper can't determine a unique game and will return an empty result.

-TheGamesDb (TGDB)
+TheGamesDB (TGDB)

-• Shortname: thegamesdb
+• Shortname: thegamesdb, tgdb

 • Type: Online